 Le Yin is from Nan Chang, China.
 He joined PNB as a Principal in 2002.
 Mr. Yin was formerly a principal dancer with Houston Ballet.
 He joined the PNB School faculty in the fall of 2009.
 Mr. Yin continues to perform as a guest artist with ballet companies around the world.

-Betsy Cooper is a former member of Nationaltheater Mannheim, Matthew Nash Music & Dance, Makarova & Company, and Connecticut Ballet.
-She currently performs as a guest artist with the Chamber Dance Company.
-Trained at the School of American Ballet and Alvin Ailey Dance Center, her repertory includes works by Petipa, Balanchine, Martins, Graham, Wigman, Gotheiner and Varone.
-Betsy is Director of the University of Washington Dance Program, and resident choreographer for Arc Dance Company.
+Betsy Cooper is a former member of Nationaltheater Mannheim, Matthew Nash Music & Dance, Makarova & Company, and Connecticut Ballet, and is now enjoying her 6th year performing with Seattle Dance Project.
+Trained at the School of American Ballet and Alvin Ailey Dance Center, her repertory includes works from classical and neo-classical, modern and postmodern genres.
+Betsy teaches at the University of Washington where she directed the Dance Program from 2001-13 and now serves as the Divisional Dean of Arts.
+She holds an MFA in Dance from the UW and a BA in Archeological Studies from Yale University.
+Cooper is a recipient of a 2004 Distinguished Teaching Award.

 Kirsten Cooper studied dance and performed professionally in Los Angeles where she received experience in film, music videos and stage productions.
 She was an assistant teacher on the LA Dance Force convention tour and was a featured dancer on Costa Cruise Lines.
 She has served on the faculty of the University of Oregon and Theater Ballet of Spokane.
 Her choreography has been featured at Bumbershoot Arts Festival, Sign of the Times, and Ballet and Bubbly.
 In addition to teaching Jazz at PNBS, Ms. Cooper is the director of Westlake Dance Center's pre-professional company.